 The Islamic New Year has been observed in this way since 622 AD when the prophet Mohammed fled from Mecca to Yathrib (now called Medina) to escape religious persecution.

 This migration is called Hijra in Arabic, also spelled Hegira.

 The Islamic calendar is based on the lunar year.

-The Islamic calendar has twelve months but only 354 days.
+The Islamic calendar has 12 months but only 354 days.